chrislovecnm/chrislovecnm.com/_posts/2017-11-11-choosing-a-cni-provider.md

 ---
-title: Choosing a CNI Provider for Kubernetes
+title: Choosing a CNI Network Provider for Kubernetes
-description: Choosing which CNI provider to deploy in Kubernetes
+description: Choosing which CNI Network provider to deploy in Kubernetes
-header: Choosing a CNI Provider for Kubernetes
+header: Choosing a CNI Network Provider for Kubernetes
 date:   2017-11-11 19:22:52 MDT
-categories: kuberentes cni
+categories: kubernetes cni
 image: /img/cni-logo-card.png

 ---

 Container Network Interface (CNI), is a library definition and a set of tools,